KobNael/nael_utils/docs/doc/log/log.rst

     :members:

-.. _tee_logger_manager:
+.. _logger_manager:

-TeeLogger Manager
+Logger Manager
 ^^^^^^^^^^^^^^^^^^^^^

-One can create, access and set the verbosity an instance of :ref:`tee_logger` using the following class :
+One can create, access and set the verbosity an instance of :ref:`tee_logger` or :ref:`log_file` using the following class :

 .. doxygenclass:: io::LoggerManager
     :members: